TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-The `zip` is encrypted, but we can extract it contents using `charix` passsword:
+The `ZIP` file is encrypted, but we can extract its contents using `charix` passsword:

 <br />